-- Delayed-opening schedule means a rescheduled opening time for the campus in response to an event, including weather-related.
-Typically, a delayed opening schedule will be a two-hour delay from the standard opening time and indicates that the campus will open at 10:00 a.m. and only classes that begin at 10:00 a.m. or later will be held.
+The rescheduled opening time for the campus in response to an event, including weather-related.
+Typically, a delayed opening schedule will be a two hour delay from the standard opening time and indicates that the campus will open at 10:00 a.m. and only classes that begin at 10:00 a.m. or later will be held.
 This means the campus is closed until 10:00 a.m. and no labs, student services or other services will be available to students or to the general public before that time.

-- Holiday is a day when the entire College is closed.
+The day when the entire college is closed.

-- Other Emergencies means a condition such as threats to the campus, or damage by failure of the infrastructure that adversely affects the ability to use all or a portion of the campus.
+A condition, such as threats to the campus or damage by failure of the infrastructure, which adversely affects the ability to use all or a portion of the campus.